• Welcome to the official EU LOWA webshop

 3.Waterproofing

-The shoes should be slightly damp when you spray them with the waterproofing spray (e.g. LOWA Water Stop PRO).
-The wide-open pores allow the waterproofing to penetrate deep into the material.
-It takes full effect after 24 hours.
-Your shoes are now water and dirt repellent again.
-The effect wears off after approx. three weeks.
-Regular re-impregnation prevents the absorption of water and dirt.
-The breathability of the leather is also maintained: The leather does not soak up water afterwards and is water-repellent.
-Your shoe is then protected all over again.
-You should re-waterproof your shoes before your next tour.
+The shoes should be slightly damp when you spray them with a solvent-based impregnation spray (aerosol).
+The wide-open pores allow the impregnation to penetrate deeply into the material.
+If you use a water-based impregnation spray (e.g., LOWA Water Stop ECO), it can also be applied well to dry leather.
+Afterwards, you should distribute the liquid well with a cloth or sponge.
+After 24 hours, it will have its full effect.
+The shoes are now water and dirt repellent again.
+After about three weeks, the effect diminishes.
+Regular re-impregnation prevents water and dirt absorption.
+The breathability of the leather is also maintained: the leather does not soak up water and remains water repellent.
+The shoes are then fully protected again.
+Especially before your next tour, you should re-impregnate your shoes.

 4.Care